getodk/docs/contributing.rst

   $ python3

-If you get an error, you probably don't and will need to `install Python 3 <https://www.python.org/downloads/>`_.
+If you get an error, you probably don't have it and will need to `install Python 3 <https://www.python.org/downloads/>`_.
 If the Python command-line interpreter starts up, type ``quit()`` to exit.

 .. _docs-venv: